 Children and families managing medically complex care are no stranger to the health care system.
 You know the language, the routines and you’re likely very comfortable being your child’s advocate.
-But even so, it is important that you feel informed and prepared for the time when your child needs to transition from pediatric specialty care to adult specialty care.
+But even so, it is important that you feel informed and prepared for the time when your child needs to transition from pediatric to adult care.

 Because of the complexity of their care, the shift from pediatric to adult care also requires a lot of energy and coordination.
 It also represents a major shift for pediatric patients themselves.